This might just be your new favorite way to make eggs! Lightly buttery basted eggs are a delicious and easy way to change up your usual egg routine.

 How to Make Basted Eggs

-- Heat the butter in a nonstick skillet: Over high heat, melt the butter.
-You’ll want to get the butter very hot and foaming.
+1. Heat the butter in a nonstick skillet: Over high heat, melt the butter.
+You’ll want to get the butter hot and foaming.

 Quick Tip

 Make sure the butter is hot!
 Basted eggs need hot fat, in this case, butter, to cook perfectly.
-So watch the butter when you’re cooking it over high heat so it gets nice and hot but doesn’t burn.
+Make sure to keep a close eye on the butter when you’re cooking it over high heat so it gets nice and hot but doesn’t burn.
 You want your butter foaming but not brown.

 How to Store Basted Eggs

-Basted eggs can be stored in an air-tight container in the fridge for 3 days.
+You can store basted eggs in an airtight container in the refrigerator for up to three days.
 To gently reheat, warm in the microwave at 20-second increments until warm.

 Serving Suggestions

-Basted eggs are great with breakfast potatoes and crispy bacon.
+This recipe is great to serve with breakfast potatoes and crispy bacon.
 You could also serve them as a vegetarian protein option with breakfast for dinner.
 Or they’re always delicious alongside avocado toast.

 FAQs

-A basted egg is like a sunny-side-up egg, but its top is cooked by spooning hot fat from the pan over the eggs.
-This can also be done with water or other liquid for a lower-fat version.
+A basted egg is like a sunny-side-up egg.
+However, you cook the top by spooning hot fat from a pan on top of the eggs.
+Or, you can use water for a lower-fat version.

 Basted eggs are a healthy alternative to fried eggs.
 Basting eggs instead of frying them uses less butter and oil to cook the eggs, reducing the overall fat content.